 The State-Licensed Guides are holders of a guiding licence authorizing them to practice their profession.
 They must study during several years at University and be trained.

 Once licenced, they have to continue improving their skills.

 The State-Licensed Guide is also in order with the tax authority, and must pay to it an important amount of their revenues.
 They contribute in this way to the welfare of the society.

 Remunerate unofficial guides with gratuities or tips is to support professional interference and tax evasion.

 Unfortunately, some people call themselves "guides" and do not respect any of the two conditions listed above.

 Can you imagine if everyone started driving cars without a licence or if we did not declare our income to the tax office?

 Tranquillity for the visitor

-The visitor can trust a Qualified Tourist Guide about the veracity and quality of the information received.
-A State-Qualified guide does not give invented information.
+The visitor can trust a State-Licensed Tourist Guide about the veracity and quality of the information received.
+A State-Licensed guide does not give invented information.

 He/she is usually required to provide tourist information, such as a tourist office.
 As a tourist ambassador the guide cannot afford to give false information.